DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-03-18-self-service-registration.md

   caption: "Figure 4: Data sharing agreement"
 }) }}

-The check answers page was straightforward.
-We needed to make it clear that clicking the green button would send invitations to SDs.
-We also decided to remind the user that they would also be agreeing to the DSA.
+On the check answers page we needed to make it clear that clicking the green button would send invitations to SDs.
+We also decided to remind the user that they would be agreeing to the DSA.

 {{ appFigure({
   image: {